Integrating Crowd with Atlassian Jira 4.2 or earlier

 Add a new authenticator, choosing the one relevant to your version of Jira:

 If you are using Jira 4.2.x:

 If you are using Jira 4.1.2 or earlier:

 2.3 (Optional) Tune the Cache

-Enabling application caching for JIRA: If application caching is enabled for JIRA, JIRA will obtain all necessary information for the period specified by the cache configuration.
-See Configuring Caching for an Application.
-If a change or addition occurs to Crowd users, groups and roles, these changes will not be visible in JIRA until the cache expires for that specific item, i.e. for the particular user, group or role.
+Enabling application caching for Jira: If application caching is enabled for Jira, Jira will obtain all necessary information for the period specified by the cache configuration.
+If a change or addition occurs to Crowd users, groups and roles, these changes will not be visible in Jira until the cache expires for that specific item, i.e. for the particular user, group or role.